NLnetLabs/cascade/doc/manual/source/index.rst

    best practices.

 Controllability
-   Cascade hives you tight control over the DNSSEC signing process and and offers validation hooks at each stage of the process.
+   Cascade gives you tight control over the DNSSEC signing process and and offers validation hooks at each stage of the process.

 Observability